Life at Wellington Place at Biron

-We offer assisted living with varying levels of care including helps with activities of daily living (ADLs).
-Our goal is to match the level of care to each individual resident.
+We offer assisted living with varying levels of care including help with activities of daily living (ADLs).
+Our goal is to match the level of care to each resident and their changing needs.

 How is my level of care determined?

-A pre-admission assessment is conducted at no cost to the resident to determine what the individual's needs.
+A pre-admission assessment is conducted at no cost to the resident to determine the individual's needs.

 At admission, our care team works together with the resident and family or representatives to discuss personal preferences and any medical conditions to determine how we can best meet your needs.